 Raw diets contain raw meat, and are typically high in protein and fat.
 They may or may not contain starches, sugars, fiber from vegetables and fruits, nutraceutical additives, or vitamins and minerals.

 In general, the increasingly popular trend is to feed a paleolithic diet.
 These high meat, high fat diets usually consist of muscle and organ meat, ground bone, and may or may not contain vegetables, or be complete and balanced.
-It is important to note that these homemade and commercial combinations are not really paleolithic at all, as wolves and feral cats would typically eat almost all parts of their prey including the toughest, least digestible parts containing primarily connective tissue*, nervous system; organs not available for consumer purchase like trachea, lymph nodes, spleen, etc; GI tract contents, etc.
+It is important to note that these homemade and commercial combinations are not really paleolithic at all, as wolves and feral cats would typically eat almost all parts of their prey including the toughest, least digestible parts containing primarily connective tissue*, nervous system; organs not available for consumer purchase like trachea, lymph nodes, spleen, etc; GI tract contents, etc. Commercially available meat has also been exsanguinated - blood was drained at slaughter, and blood is a very rich source of nutrients.

 Also, prey animals have generally eaten wild foods, which give their flesh a very different nutrient profile than that of store-bought meats.
 Wild grains (and therefore wild prey animals) contain higher levels of healthy omega-3 fatty acids and other types of plant compounds as well.
 Conventional meat used in raw diets come from intensively raised cattle and chickens with unhealthy fat (that causes atherosclerosis and heart disease in people!).